Convention Centre Dublin: History

 In 1995, the then Irish government planned to build a National Convention Centre but this plan was abandoned.
 Minister for Tourism Enda Kenny had announced the location of the proposed convention centre to be at the RDS in Ballsbridge – this proved to be a dead-end.
-In November 1997, with the new Fianna Fáil-led government elected, a new competition to build the conference centre was launched by Tourism Minister James McDaid, with seven consortia entering.
+In November 1997, with the new Fianna Fáil-led government elected, a new competition to build the conference centre was launched by Tourism Minister Jim McDaid, with seven consortia entering.
 The Office of Public Works proposed to build the convention centre at Infirmary Road beside the Phoenix Park.
 The Ogden/Sonas Centre group headed by Robert White, whose plans for a casino-based scheme at the Phoenix Park had been abandoned by the previous government, also entered the competition.
 The Anna Livia Consortium, comprising Earlsfort Group, Bennett Construction and Kilsarin Concrete, proposed a conference centre complex within Dublin Port across the street from the O2.

-Treasury Holdings, headed by Johnny Ronan and Richard Barrett, who were the ultimate winners of the competition, entered into an agreement with CIE to locate its project at Spencer Dock.
+Treasury Holdings, headed by Johnny Ronan and Richard Barrett, who were the ultimate winners of the competition, entered into an agreement with CIÉ to locate its project at Spencer Dock.
 Developer Harry Crosbie was also part of the consortium.
 Their plan included plans for two 250-bedroom hotels, at least one of which was never ultimately built.
 One hotel had been planned for the rear of the Convention Centre, the site of which has been used as a park in the interim.

 The closing date for entries was 31 January 1998.
 The European Union agreed to provide a maximum grant of £25 million towards the project though this was conditional on the project being completed by the year 2000.
 The overall cost of the project at the time was projected at £35m to £45m, excluding site acquisition, according to the tender document.
 Successful bidders would also have to hand over £250,000 to Bord Fáilte for costs incurred by them.

 The CCD was shortlisted for the Engineers Ireland Excellence Awards – Engineering Project of the Year 2010.

 In 2012, the Spencer Dock Development Company was put into liquidation and Grant Thornton appointed Rubicon Capital Advisors to sell the contract to run the centre in 2015.
 The business was ultimately acquired by the Irish Infrastructure Fund.
 In June 2023, the business was again sold on by the fund along with a number of other assets owned by the fund to the John Laing Group.

 Due to the COVID-19 pandemic and the necessity for social distancing, Dáil Éireann temporarily sat there from June 2020.

-It currently holds Dublin’s own Comic Con twice a year for two days in March and August.
+It currently holds Dublin's own Comic Con twice a year for two days in March and August.